INTANFERRLIA/FYP1-ROSE/README.md

  Devition of ownself to be fullfilled but in another way of living as ros that are unique & beauty.

 ### Objective
-nmotivation for people to live beautifully and love themselves
+motivation for people to live beautifully and love themselves

 ### Target user